Office of the President

 Known as an accomplished fundraiser, Dr. Miller has raised more than $300 million in his 29 years as a college president.
 During his career, he has earned a number of professional accolades including three Council for Advancement and Support of Education (CASE) “Circle of Excellence Awards” for fundraising improvement and overall performance.

 Dr. Miller has been married for 36 years to Annie Cook Miller, and they live in Ocean View.
 They have two adult daughters.
 Dr. Katie Miller Sanders, her husband Dr. Gary Sanders, daughter Addison, and son Gavin, live in Stephens City, Virginia.
-Ashlee Miller Upp, her husband Justin Upp, and daughter Abigail, reside in Dover, Delaware.
+Ashlee Miller Upp, her husband Justin Upp, daughter Abigail, and son, Brycen, reside in Dover, Delaware.